 Aortic valve disease can be treated in a few ways, depending on the approach your doctor believes is the best treatment for you.
 Not everyone with aortic valve disease needs to have treatment right away.
 If your symptoms are mild to moderate, your doctor may choose to monitor you to see if your symptoms stay stable or get worse.
 However, if you have aortic valve stenosis and your aortic valve does need to be replaced, your doctor can replace it either through open-heart surgery, called surgical aortic valve replacement (SAVR) or with a newer procedure called a transcatheter aortic valve replacement (TAVR), sometimes known as a transcatheter aortic valve implantation (TAVI).

 How does the doctor choose between SAVR and TAVR?

-The new treatment, TAVR, has changed how aortic valve replacements are performed, making them available to some people who wouldn’t have been able to have the procedure in the past.
-The technique does have its own risks, though.
+TAVR has changed how aortic valve replacements are performed, making them available to some people who wouldn’t have been able to have the procedure in the past.
+Recently, TAVR also became an option for people at intermediate risk of complications from open-heart surgery.
+However, the technique does have its own risks, though.
 For example, with TAVR, the old valve is left in the heart and a new valve is placed inside it, pushing the old one out of the way.
 Unlike when a valve is completely replaced, as with SAVR, a new valve inside the old one may not seal off completely, causing some leaking.
-But for people who can’t tolerate open-heart surgery, TAVR may be their best option.
+But for people who aren’t ideal candidates for open-heart surgery, TAVR may be their best option.

 How is open-heart surgery done to replace an aortic valve?